Category: For parents

 • It may happen when the baby goes through a growth spurt (3).
 In the first few months, growth spurts can happen every few days.
 Growth spurts can mean that your baby is putting on weight and getting taller, but they also happen when they develop new skills.

-• Some babies may cluster feed when they are teething or when they feel unwell to soothe themselves.
+• Some babies may cluster feed to soothe themselves when they are teething or when they feel unwell.

 When Do Babies Cluster Feed?